tdelage26/mist-binaries/cores/svi328/README.md

 1) Load the cartridge in the OSD

-* note - you will need to reboot to get out of the cartridge until this is fixed
+* note - To get out of the cartridge select "Hard Reset" in the OSD menu

 ### Cassettes - either with a file, or through ADC input